 |Founders||Bala Venkatachalam, Subhashini Subramaniam, Dev Vig|

-Babyberry is a parenting app and forum dedicated to helping new parents with the care and development of their newborn babies in all aspects, such as physical, mental, and emotional.
-The founders shut down citing that they would reopen after they had solved the technical glitches as reported by customers.
-Around one million was invested.
+One of the first failed startups in 2018 is Babyberry which is a parenting app and forum dedicated to helping new parents with the care and development of their newborn babies in all aspects, such as physical, mental, and emotional.
+The founders shut down the company citing that they would reopen after they had solved the technical glitches as reported by customers.
+Around $1 million was invested.

-An online bitcoin exchange platform in India, it was one of the fastest and largest.
-They aimed to make their company by building a reputation for integrity and educating Indians about blockchain and bitcoin.
-Unfortunately, a hack in April 2018 led to the theft of BTC 438 amounting to USD 3.3 million.
+Another failed startup in India is Coinsecure one of the fastest and largest online bitcoin exchange platform in India.
+The company aimed to make their company by building a reputation for integrity and educating Indians about blockchain and bitcoin.
+Unfortunately, a hack in April 2018 led to the theft of BTC 438 amounting to $3.3 million leading to it being one of the shut down companies in India .
 Bankruptcy looms in the background unless the company recovers the money.

 Contentmart was founded to provide a platform for content writers to put their skills to use.
 The nature of jobs was not restricted to blogging; any content related job was put up on the platform.
 They extinguished revenues ( which is the third reason behind the failure of startups) and also lacked a business model, which led to their shutting down in August 2018.

 Ebay which is a popular online e-commerce platform that connects buyers and sellers.
 Their auction business model allows buyers to place bids.
 Although popular in the US, they faced heavy competition from Amazon and Flipkart.
 Also, the auction model wasn’t a welcome one leading to it becoming an unsuccessful startup in India.
 This led to their acquisition by Flipkart in 2018.